fastify/middie/README.md

 <a name="restrict-usage"></a>
 #### Restrict middleware execution to a certain path(s)
-If you need to run a middleware only under certains path(s), just pass the path as first parameter to `use` and you are done!
+If you need to run a middleware only under certain path(s), just pass the path as the first parameter to `use` and you are done!

 *Note that this does support routes with parameters, e.g. `/user/:id/comments`, but all the matched parameters will be discarded*